Web HostingDecember 16, 2025 199 views

 If your DKIM key exceeds 255 characters, it must be split:

-Some DNS systems handle this automatically, others require manual splitting.
+Some DNS handle this automatically, others require manual splitting.

 DMARC: "DMARC record not found"